Most Common Mistakes In Sports Betting

 Losses such as these can sting and stick with you for a while.
 The best course of action is to accept them for what they are — bad luck — and move on.
 No rule says you are somehow “due” for a win because something unfortunate happened.

 That being the case, resist the urge to avenge that loss.
 Chasing losses and hoping to erase them isn’t going to happen.
 Think about it: there’s no direct correlation between two results, so why would one automatically go your way after another doesn’t?

 15. Constantly doubling down to ‘get even’

-No matter how well-defined of a handicapping strategy you may have, losses are going to happen.
+No matter how well-defined a handicapping strategy you may have, losses will happen.
 The same holds true for losing streaks.
 They’ll happen to the best of us at times, and it can be tough to break out of them.

 Patience is a big virtue on this front.
-Additionally, there’s nothing wrong with scaling back when things aren’t going your way — or even taking a break from betting entirely.
-In fact, some time off can help to reveal areas in which your strategy may have gone astray.
+There’s nothing wrong with scaling back when things aren’t going your way — or even taking a break from betting entirely.
+In fact, some time off can help reveal areas in which your strategy may have gone astray.

 An alternate approach is to continue doubling down in an attempt to come out ahead of a painful stretch.
 This is a bad idea.
 It can lead to even more pain as the losses pile up.
 Don’t be that guy or gal.
 Keep your unit size consistent or take a break and right the ship.

 16. Going overboard on what you see as a ‘sure thing’